ddbullfrog/mc-docs.zh-cn/articles/cosmos-db/tutorial-develop-table-dotnet.md

         TableResult result = await table.ExecuteAsync(insertOrMergeOperation);
         CustomerEntity insertedCustomer = result.Result as CustomerEntity;

-        // Get the request units consumed by the current operation.
-RequestCharge of a TableResult is only applied to Azure Cosmos DB if (result.RequestCharge.HasValue)
+        if (result.RequestCharge.HasValue)
         {
             Console.WriteLine("Request Charge of InsertOrMerge Operation: " + result.RequestCharge);